David Mansfield - Provident Bancorp President CEO, Director

 Provident Bancorp Management Efficiency

-The current year's Return On Capital Employed is expected to grow to -0.01.
-In addition to that, Return On Assets is expected to decline to 0.01.
+The current year's Return On Tangible Assets is expected to grow to 0.02, whereas Return On Capital Employed is forecasted to decline to 0.
 At present, Provident Bancorp's Non Currrent Assets Other are projected to increase significantly based on the last few years of reporting.
 The current year's Total Current Assets is expected to grow to about 280.2 M, whereas Total Assets are forecasted to decline to about 1.2 B. Provident Bancorp's management efficiency ratios could be used to measure how well Provident Bancorp manages its routine affairs as well as how well it operates its assets and liabilities.

 The company currently holds 108.87 M in liabilities with Debt to Equity (D/E) ratio of 6.33, indicating the company may have difficulties to generate enough cash to satisfy its financial obligations.
 Debt can assist Provident Bancorp until it has trouble settling it off, either with new capital or with free cash flow.
 So, Provident Bancorp's shareholders could walk away with nothing if the company can't fulfill its legal obligations to repay debt.
 However, a more frequent occurrence is when companies like Provident Bancorp sell additional shares at bargain prices, diluting existing shareholders.
 Debt, in this case, can be an excellent and much better tool for Provident to invest in growth at high rates of return.
 When we think about Provident Bancorp's use of debt, we should always consider it together with cash and equity.